Stop babysitting deals

 - CRM is the single source of truth

-- The founder intervention drops
+- Founder intervention drops

 The guy behind Practical Revenue